 Information Sessions and Drop-In Hours

-We encourage attending one or more of the following information sessions.
-These sessions provide an opportunity to learn more about our programs, preview the application process, ask questions, and connect with institute staff.
+We encourage attending one or more of the following information sessions or drop-in hours.
+These sessions provide an opportunity to learn more about our programs, preview the application process, ask questions, and connect with Gephardt staff.

-Information sessions and drop-in hours will be made available in-person and digitally.
-If you are not able to attend, please contact us for a recording or visit our youtube channel.
+Information sessions and drop-in hours will be made available in-person and virtually.
+If you are not able to attend, please contact us with any questions.

 These information sessions are an ideal opportunity to learn more about our St. Louis Fellows Program and Civic Scholars Program.